ftc8620-wormgearwarriors/BeepBeep/README.md

 ## Architecture

 We strongly believe users of BeepBeep should modify it and make it fit their needs.
 To encourage this we are sharing BeepBeep as source project rather than a library.
 Please have fun with it.
 If you make it do something cool let us know\!
 BeepBeep is installed into your project as a submodule.
-The submodule contains

 ### BeepBeepCore